KeyboardKit/KeyboardKit/README.md

 ## Features

-Besides all features listed below, KeyboardKit also contains a lot of extensions to native types.
-For instance, there are a bunch of `UITextDocumentProxy` extensions that make your life easier, and views that don't require you to use the rest of the library.

-Check out the demo apps and source code for examples and more information.
+KeyboardKit comes packed with features.
+Checkout the list below, and have a look at the documentation, demo apps and source code for even more information and examples.

 ### 💥 Actions